 So make sure it’s out of the way in the garage.

 Do not be impatient to get into shape.
 Fitness takes time and commitment.
 The piece of equipment you choose has a lot to do with it.
-For example, the treadmill is big and bulky, so you will build big and bulky muscles when you lift it to vacuum under it, or retrieve the earring that bounced and rolled under it.
+For example, the treadmill is big and bulky, so you will build big and bulky muscles when you lift it to vacuum under, or retrieve the earring that bounced and rolled under there.

 It holds more laundry and dry cleaning than other pieces of equipment such as a rebounder, so you will be walking more often to hang these things up.

 This is called cardio, and it is very important to have a strong heart.
 The longer you live, the more money your specialist will make.